Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 This song uses some deliberately eerie and even dissonant chord progressions, and I pretty quickly settled on effectively making the evil twin of GenesisWatcher of the Skies, just with added disco influence (despite the song also being in 7/4).
 The idea is to make it both as evil-sounding and as funky as possible.

 The title is a segment of an apocryphal Chinese curse translated into Traditional Chinese.
-This track will have three movements, all titled after apocryphal Chinese curses that I’ve translated to Traditional Chinese:
+This track has three movements, all titled after apocryphal Chinese curses that I’ve translated to Traditional Chinese:

 init.